krystal-wl/Power-BI-Dashboards-Pwc-Project/README.md

   * Month‐to‐month plans have a significantly higher churn rate (~40%), whereas one‐year and two‐year plans have markedly lower churn (~20% or below).
   * This suggests that longer contracts help retain customers.
 * **Year of Contract**:
-  * Churn is highest among new customers for under one year subscription.
+  * Churn is highest among new customers for under one-year subscription.
 After the first year, churn steadily decreases over years 2–5.
   * The Monthly Charges are quite high for first‐year subscribers, then decreases through the middle‐contract years (2–4), and rises again at the 5+ or 6+ years.
 * **Payment Methods & Churn**: Customers paying by electronic check shows the highest churn(about 40%).
-In contrast, churn with other payment methods (credit card, bank transfer, and mailed checks) is noticeably lower, often below 25%.
+In contrast, churn with other payment methods (credit card, bank transfer, and mailed checks) is lower, often below 25%.

 Overall, the data suggests that Fiber‐optic, month‐to‐month customers paying by electronic check are at highest risk of canceling.
 Longer‐term contracts and other payment methods are associated with lower churn.